JohanPeeters/secure-webserver/notes.md

-cleanup test for cipher suites verify list of cipher suites to support select correct list of cipher suites in nginx
+cleanup test for cipher suites verify list of cipher suites to support select correct list of cipher suites in nginx Prioritize for RC4 (mitigate beast)

-tests for checking the certificate of the website (see presentation Thomas, page 6, slide 12)

-Sha1 in certificate signing?

-Prioritize for RC4 (mitigate beast)

 verify ordering of ciphers and protocols

-Deploy HTTP Strict Transport security

 ------ After start of presentation / demo

 investigate difference between test certificate and production certificate

-Protect private key of server

 Disable TLS compression (crime attack)